SamuelMolling/samuelmolling.github.io/_pages/about.md

 - **Talks:** Information about the talks and workshops I've conducted, covering topics such as qdatabases, security, artificial intelligence, cloud solutions, IaC, and more.
 - **CV:** My professional experience, education, certifications, and skills.

-## Latest Updates 📅
-Check out my recent event at the MongoDB User Group in Florianópolis, SC, Brazil, where I presented on Atlas Search and Vector Search with MongoDB.
-See the slides and materials available in the Talks section.

 ## Let's Connect! 🤝
 I'm always open to new opportunities and collaborations.
 If you have an interesting project or want to discuss technology, feel free to reach out.
 Let's build something amazing together!